Statistical dynamics of a hard sphere gas: fluctuating Boltzmann equation and large deviations: Introduction

 \chapter{Introduction}

-This paper is devoted to a detailed analysis of the correlations arising, at low density, in a deterministic particle system obeying Newton's laws.
-In this chapter we start by defining our model precisely, and recalling the fundamental result of Lanford on the short-time validity of the Boltzmann equation.
+This paper is devoted to a detailed analysis of the dynamical correlations arising, at low density, in a deterministic particle system obeying Newton's laws.
+In this chapter we start by defining our model precisely, and recalling the fundamental result of Lanford on the short-time derivation of the Boltzmann equation, as a law of large numbers.
 After that, we state our main results, Theorem \ref{thmTCL} and Theorem \ref{thmLD} below, regarding small fluctuations and large deviations of the empirical measure, respectively.
-Finally, the last section of this introduction describes the essential features of the proof, the organization of the paper, and presents some open problems.
+Finally, the last part of this introduction describes the essential features of the proofs, the organization of the paper, and presents some open problems.